View all Standards for Alberta, Canada

-Students will explore nonverbal communication through movement, body language, simple mime, and storytelling.
-They will learn the specific art of pantomime through hand position, tension, follow-through, and action/reaction/interaction with objects through warmup games and exercises.
+In this unit, students will explore nonverbal communication: first, through body language and gesture, and then through the specific art of pantomime.
+Students will learn hand position, tension, follow-through, and action/reaction/interaction with objects through warm-up games and exercises.
+The unit culminates in a two-person pantomime performance.

 Students sharpen their listening and reaction skills through improv games, exercises, and scenes.
-They will learn 5 specific guidelines to apply to their improvisation: accept the offer, bring information to the scene, make active choices, make your partner look good, and don’t force the humour.
+They will learn five specific guidelines to apply to their improvisation: accept the offer, bring information to the scene, make active choices, make your partner look good, and don’t force the humour.

 There are so many different ways to approach a unit on improvisation.
 Keep in mind that you will have students who are really excited about this unit and some students who dread it.
-It’s best to start with low risk games and exercises and then build up to higher risk ones.
-Low risk games in this situation mean partnered interactions that aren’t shared with the whole class.
-Teachers can also refer to the Pacing Guide for more details and ways to supplement with other DTA materials.
+It’s best to start with low-risk games and exercises and then build up to higher-risk ones.
+Low-risk games in this situation mean partnered interactions that aren’t shared with the whole class.

 The final project will incorporate multiple areas that students have studied over the course of the year/semester: playwriting, acting, scenic design, and marketing.
-They’ll take what they’ve learned and create a 5-minute play with a monologue that they’ll perform.
-They’ll also describe the overall design of the show and create a ground plan and rendering for their design.
+They are putting everything they’ve learned into a final package, including writing, rehearsing, and performing.

 Musical Theatre has two components that separate it from straight plays: song and dance.
 This unit gives students the opportunity to try out both.
 In musical theatre, music signifies heightened emotion.
 We can’t express ourselves with just words, we need music (and through extension, song and dance) to take it further.